Greeters & Ushers

 - Assist attendees with small children, limited mobility, or disabilities as they enter the church.

-- Be available on Sunday mornings near the Welcome Station, doors, and other locations (including parking lots) to assist attendees with any needs they may have.
+- Be available on Sunday mornings near the Welcome Desk, doors, and other locations (including parking lots as needed) to assist attendees with any needs they may have.

 Purpose of USHERS: